AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/customize-learner-homepage.md

     <p>Masthead</p></td>
    <td>
     <p><b>What is a Masthead and how do I customize the Learners Masthead? </b><br></p>
-    <p>It’s a welcome banner for learners.&nbsp;The banner can be an image or a video.&nbsp;You can target the masthead to specific user groups and a learner views the Masthead as soon as he/she lands on the homepage.&nbsp;A User Group may see multiple hero images or videos according to the target plan set by the Admin.&nbsp;</p>
+    <p>It's a welcome banner for learners.
+The banner can be an image or a video.
+You can target the masthead to specific user groups and a learner views the Masthead as soon as he/she lands on the homepage.
+A User Group may see multiple hero images or videos according to the target plan set by the Admin. </p>
     <p>Here's how an Administrator uploads a banner:</p>
     <ol>
      <li>On the left panel, click <b>Announcements</b>.<br></li>